govex/setting-performance-targets-getting-started-guide/Practice.md

 | November  | 375  | 398  | 421  | TBD  |
 | December  | 345  | 366  | 388  | TBD  |

+> **Quick Tip:** Practice yourself by copying and pasting everything in the table to an Excel spreadsheet.
+(Just remember to clear the "To Be Determined (TBD)" cells, since they are not real numbers).

 ####Step Two: Generate the summary statistics about past performance.
 From this quick look, you can do rough calculations to gauge whether the target is achievable if the department maximizes performance.
 If the department operated at maximum proven capacity (421 permits a month) for the remaining six months, it would issue a total of 4,483 permits for the year, still short of the city manager’s goal.
 But the department keeps getting better every year – the minimum, average, median and maximum keep increasing – so maybe there is room for dramatic improvement.